tim-group/Matchers/README.md

 Generics issues
 ---------------

 The <code>Contains</code> family of matchers are less generous than the hamcrest collection matchers in their generic wildcarding.
-This is to avoid a common situation where the Eclipse Java compiler would accept an expression that the stanard javac compiler would reject.
+This is to avoid a common situation where the Eclipse Java compiler would accept an expression that the standard javac compiler would reject with a type error.

 Here's a scenario illustrating the trade-off: